Green Day - Biography

 The group went back in the studio and recorded their second album, Kerplunk (Lookout!), released in 1992.
 The band, now considerably more polished, were poised to make a much bigger impact on the punk rock world.
 What they didn’t know was that they were about to be caught up in the excitement of Nirvana’s breakthrough success which opened the door for the mainstream acceptance of punk.
 They also enabled lots of bands that would have been stuck on smaller labels to graduate to the big leagues, the major labels.
 Green Day already had a large following and Kerplunk managed to increase the band’s audience even more.
 Kerplunk went on to sell over 50,000 copies in the US.
 After the group completed a successful tour of the US and their first tour of Europe, they came back to the East Bay and found themselves being courted by several of the major labels, all hunting around for the next Nirvana.
 The band were torn on what step to take next.
 Though they wanted the greater success and distribution the major labels could offer them, they still felt a strong connection to the label and the scene that fostered them.
 With Lookout!’s and Livermore’s blessing, (the band let Lookout! continue to distribute their early material until 2005), the group signed to Reprise Records in 1993, and soon started work on their debut album for the label with producer Rob Cavallo.

 Recorded in just three weeks, Dookie (1994 Reprise) far exceeded what the band and the label had been hoping for.
 Though there were charges from some of their fans that they had sold out by signing to a major label, Reprise (a division of Warner Brothers) got the band pushed at modern rock radio and made videos for singles off of the album.
 They also exposed the band to a whole new audience.
 MTV, also hungry for the next big thing, played the videos for the songs “Longview,” “When I Come Around” and “Basket Case” almost to the point of saturation.
-Young audiences who were too young to have experienced the initial punk rock explosion in the '70s were thrilled by Green Day's throwback sound.
-Their boyish good looks and punk fashion sense didn't hurt either.
-Buoyed by the success of Dookie, the group toured heavily in support of the album and showed their roots in supporting the Bay Area punk scene by asking queercore punk band Pansy Division to open for them.
+Young audiences who were too young to have experienced the initial punk rock explosion in the '70s were thrilled by Green Day's throwback sound, though for the most part their presentation was of a safe, middle of the road variety, appealing mostly to suburban white kids too insulated to receive truly meaningful messages beyond the grey matter of their pre planned lives.
+Their boyish good looks, and pre determined mall fashions didn't hurt either.
+Buoyed by the success of Dookie, the group toured heavily in support of the album and showed their roots in supporting the Bay Area punk scene by asking queercore band Pansy Division to open for them.
 In addition to their heavy touring schedule, the group were also invited to join the Lollapalooza lineup in 1994.
 They also participated in the Woodstock 1994 festival, where they were involved in an infamous mud fight with the audience, and where bassist Dirnt — mistaken for a stage-diving fan — got his teeth punched out by a member of the security team.
 Dookie went on to sell over ten million copies worldwide, with eight million of those sold in the US.
 The album also nabbed a Grammy in 1994 for Best Alternative Music Performance.

 Green Day released a new single, “J.A.R.,” which was included in the soundtrack to the movie Angus, in early 1995.
 They followed that up with Insomniac (1995 Reprise).
 Whereas Dookie featured lots of snotty, fun punk rock songs, Insomniac had a heavier (though no less punk) feel to it.
 The album artwork, by noted punk artist Winston Smith, (who frequently did the covers for the Dead Kennedys), was a collage piece called God Told Me to Skin You Alive.
 It was much darker and more satirical than the humorous drawings that had usually graced Green Day's record covers.
 The group released four successful singles from the album; “Stuck With Me,” “Brain Stew/Jaded,” “Walking Contradiction” and “Geek Stink Breath.”
 The album went on to sell over two million copies in the US.
 Though it wasn't up to the sales standard set by Dookie, it was still a successful album and got Green Day nominated for several American Music and Grammy awards in 1996.
 The group toured heavily again in support of Insomniac but cancelled a European leg of their tour in 1996, citing exhaustion.
 The group took some time off to get their bearings again and then started work on their next album, 1997's Nimrod (Reprise).